SVB resolution reassuring, will bring relief to startups: Ashwini Vaishnaw

 US President Joe Biden on Monday sought to reassure Americans that they can have confidence that the US banking system is "safe" and vowed stricter bank regulation after a string of bank failures raised concerns about the nation's financial stability.

+Shock waves from the fall of Silicon Valley Bank, however, continued to roil global bank stocks as assertions from President Biden and regulators did little to soothe broader market worries.

+However, the US administration's stance did bring much-needed hope to startups which have been grappling with ways to retrieve deposits locked with the California lender.
+Startups are working with Indian and international banks to figure out ways to move their funds after the US regulator made accounts accessible to depositors.
+Banks are in talks with startups to expedite account opening at bank branches at International Financial Services Centre in Gujarat's Gift City.
+Startups, who banked with SVB but have accounts in alternate US banks, are looking to shift funds.
-The failure of Silicon Valley Bank, last week, left many startups, tech companies, entrepreneurs and VC funds nervous and jittery.

-California-based Silicon Valley Bank (SVB), the 16th largest bank in the United States, was closed on Friday by the California Department of Financial Protection and Innovation which later appointed the FDIC as its receiver.
+The failure of Silicon Valley Bank last week left many startups, tech companies, entrepreneurs and VC funds nervous and jittery.
+SVB, the 16th largest bank in the United States, was closed on Friday by the California Department of Financial Protection and Innovation which later appointed the FDIC as its receiver.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)